TantikornC/Disaster-Classification/README.md

   Key observations from the location word cloud:
   - **Prominent Locations:** The most frequently mentioned locations include "USA", "New York", "Canada", "UK", and "Nigeria" indicating high tweet activity related to disasters in these areas.
   - **Global Coverage:** The word cloud shows a wide geographic spread, including locations from various continents such as "Australia", "India", "London", and "California".
-  - **Significant Cities and Countries:** Both country names (e.g., "USA," "Canada") and city names (e.g., "New York," "London") appear frequently, highlighting the urban centers often discussed in the context of disasters.
+  - **Significant Cities and Countries:** Both country names (e.g., "USA", "Canada") and city names (e.g., "New York", "London") appear frequently, highlighting the urban centers often discussed in the context of disasters.
   - **Diverse Mention:** The locations range from specific cities and states to broader regions and countries, reflecting the diverse scope of the dataset in terms of geographic mentions.

 <p align="center">